-Kidney masses, or tumors, are growths that develop on the kidney.
+Kidney or renal masses, or tumors, are growths that develop on the kidney.
 They can be cancerous or benign.
 In some cases, they may indicate an infection.

-One type of mass that doctors can find on the kidney is renal cell carcinoma (RCC), which is a type of cancer.
-Doctors can diagnose RCC in the early stages, which usually results in a better outlook.
+One type of mass that healthcare professionals can find on the kidney is renal cell carcinoma (RCC), which is a type of cancer.
+Early diagnosis of RCC usually results in a better outlook.

 Keep reading to learn more about finding a mass on the kidney and how doctors treat these tumors.